Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 If you can’t stand iOS 13 beta’s performance on your device, you can drop back down to iOS 12.
 You’ll lose access to iOS 13’s features, but it could help your device’s performance return to normal.

-Apple is signing on just one version of iOS 12: iOS 12.4.
-Unfortunately, the company’s stopped signing on iOS 12.3.2, iOS 12.3.1, and older versions of iOS 12 which means you can’t drop back down to any of those.
+Apple is currently signing on two versions of iOS 12: iOS 12.4.1 and iOS 12.4.
+Unfortunately, the company’s stopped signing on iOS 12.3.2, iOS 12.3.1, and older versions of iOS 12 which means you can’t drop your device back down to any of those.

 If you decide you want to get off the iOS 13 beta, we’ve released a downgrade guide that will take you through the entire process.

 Apple will periodically release new versions of iOS 13.
-New iOS 13 betas will bring bug fixes, but they’ll also bring problems of their own.
+New iOS 13 betas will bring bug fixes for lingering issues, but they’ll also bring problems of their own.

 The company typically releases new beta software every other week and then every week once we get closer to the Gold Master and final release.